TalanSoft/www-talansoft-com-wiki/VlkSamples/ar-dragon.md

 # AR Dragon
-This dragon flies, crouches and spits fire.
+The Dragon flies, crouches and spits fire.
 See all the possibilities available with a properly rigged and animated model.

 ![img](https://cdn2.talansoft.com/ftp/img/www/Dragon-AR-3.png)

+## How to Use

+**1)** The can change between state, walking on the ground and flying.
+By default the dragon will be in his Walking State.

 # Downloads
 - [Vpk Download](https://cdn2.talansoft.com/ftp/samples/AR-Sample-V2.vpk).
 This is the exported application that you can experience on your phone with [We3D](/vlk/downloads#we3d) or desktop with [Valkyrie](/vlk/downloads#vlk).